Turquoise Hill Continues To Surprise Us In Q3

 Source: Turquoise

-The company achieved some progress during the quarter; and shaft 2 sinking reached about 1,249 meters deep by the end of 3Q2017.
+The company achieved some progress during the quarter; and Shaft 2 sinking reached about 1,249 meters deep by the end of 3Q2017.
 The company remained confident that it would complete the sinking activity by the end of the year.

 |